hackingmaterials/matminer/matminer/utils/data_files/magpie_elementdata/README.txt

     Units: kJ/mol
     Source: CRC Handbook
     Notes: Heat of fusion are listed per diatomic molecule for appropriate elements, we computed per mole of atoms (i.e., divided listed value by 2)
+HeatVaporization.table
+    Property: Enthalpy of vaporization for elements at their boiling temperatures
+    Units: kJ/mol
+    Source: Mathematica
 GSestFCClatcnt.table
     Property: Estimated FCC lattice parameter based on the DFT volume of the OQMD ground state for each element